-In the absence of legislative action, the Minnesota Office of Higher Education is authorized to reduce State Grant awards for fiscal years 2012 and 2013 using the rationing procedure outlined in statute to bring projected spending within state appropriations.
+In the absence of legislative action, the Minnesota Office of Higher Education is authorized to reduce or increase State Grant awards for fiscal years 2012 and 2013 using the two procedures outlined in statute to bring projected spending within state appropriations.
+Both procedures are outlined below.